GonerGenesis/houdini-docker/README.md

 frontend: http://localhost:5174/

 # errors
 houdini can't find 0.0.0.0 or localhost.
-Although it is possible to ping (docker compose exec frontend ping 0.0.0.0:5001) the graphql backend from out the frontend docker container
+Although it is possible to ping (docker compose exec frontend ping 0.0.0.0:5001) the graphql backend from the frontend docker container.
+That kind of problem didn't appeared with urql before.

 # workaround
 running the frontend directly on the localhost works like a charm